Research & Best Practices

 img

 Machine lubrication should play a role in any maintenance strategy, with the potential to yield a significant return on investment in materials and resources.
-What is equipment lubrication?
+What is machine lubrication?
 It is the practice of introducing a lubricating agent — almost always an oil — into machine components to achieve several goals:

 • Reduce friction